brandonpittman/remix-pages-context/README.md

 ## Typed Sessions

-By providiing a Zod schema for `sessionSchema` like this:
+Provide a Zod schema for `sessionSchema` like this:

 ```
 createTypedPagesContext({ contextSchema, sessionSchema })